prisfalcao/game-shop-api/README.md

     * DELETE	/game	- Removes a game by ID

 ### Contributing:
 Contributions are welcome!
-To report bugs, suggest improvements, or submit pull requests, please open an issue in the repository.
+To report bugs or suggest improvements, please open an issue in the repository.